matter-labs/zksync-era/docs/setup-dev.md

 ## Python

-Most environments will have this preinstalled but if not, install Python.
+Most environments will have this pre-installed but if not, install Python.

 ## Easier method using `nix`